 Open a GUI test and use the Define New Test Object button in the Object Repository dialog box to open the Define New Test Object dialog box.
 Select the WebExtSample environment from the Environment list to see that the WebExtUsedBooks test object class you defined in the test object configuration file is displayed in the Class list.

 Run the sample control by opening the %ALLUSERSPROFILE%\Documents\ExtAccTool\Samples\WebExtSample\Application\Book.htm file and clicking Used.

-In UFT, perform the following activities on the UsedBooks control to see how UFT recognizes the control.
-(For more information on working in UFT, see the Micro Focus Unified Functional Testing User Guide.)
+In UFT One, perform the following activities on the UsedBooks control to see how UFT One recognizes the control.
+(For more information on working in UFT One, see the Micro Focus UFT One User Guide.)